mhxie/nvim/README.md

       # if failed or not work, update your rust to the latest release
       rustup toolchain install stable

+      # install with pkg manager on termux
+      pkg install rust-analyzer

 * ccls & clang-format

       git clone https://github.com/MaskRay/ccls.git && cd ccls